Diving reflex

 The diving reflex, also known as the diving response and mammalian diving reflex, is a set of physiological responses to immersion that overrides the basic homeostatic reflexes, and is found in all air-breathing vertebrates studied to date.
 It optimizes respiration by preferentially distributing oxygen stores to the heart and brain, enabling submersion for an extended time.

 The diving reflex is exhibited strongly in aquatic mammals, such as seals, otters, dolphins, and muskrats, and exists as a lesser response in other animals, including human babies up to 6 months old (see infant swimming), and diving birds, such as ducks and penguins.
-Adult humans generally exhibit a mild response, the dive-hunting Sama-Bajau people being a notable outlier.
+Adult humans generally exhibit a mild response, although the dive-hunting Sama-Bajau people and the Haenyeo divers in the South Korean province of Jeju are notable outliers.

 The diving reflex is triggered specifically by chilling and wetting the nostrils and face while breath-holding, and is sustained via neural processing originating in the carotid chemoreceptors.
 The most noticeable effects are on the cardiovascular system, which displays peripheral vasoconstriction, slowed heart rate, redirection of blood to the vital organs to conserve oxygen, release of red blood cells stored in the spleen, and, in humans, heart rhythm irregularities.
 Although aquatic animals have evolved profound physiological adaptations to conserve oxygen during submersion, the apnea and its duration, bradycardia, vasoconstriction, and redistribution of cardiac output occur also in terrestrial animals as a neural response, but the effects are more profound in natural divers.

 Physiological response

 When the face is submerged and water fills the nostrils, sensory receptors sensitive to wetness within the nasal cavity and other areas of the face supplied by the fifth (V) cranial nerve (the trigeminal nerve) relay the information to the brain.
-The tenth (X) cranial nerve, (the vagus nerve) – part of the autonomic nervous system – then produces bradycardia and other neural pathways elicit peripheral vasoconstriction, restricting blood from limbs and all organs to preserve blood and oxygen for the heart and the brain (and lungs), concentrating flow in a heart–brain circuit and allowing the animal to conserve oxygen.
+The tenth (X) cranial nerve (the vagus nerve) – part of the autonomic nervous system – then produces bradycardia and other neural pathways elicit peripheral vasoconstriction, restricting blood from limbs and all organs to preserve blood and oxygen for the heart, brain, and lungs, concentrating flow in a heart-brain circuit and allowing the animal to conserve oxygen.

 In humans, the diving reflex is not induced when limbs are introduced to cold water.
 Mild bradycardia is caused by subjects holding their breath without submerging the face in water.
 When breathing with the face submerged, the diving response increases proportionally to decreasing water temperature.
-However, the greatest bradycardia effect is induced when the subject is holding their breath with their face wetted.
+However, the greatest bradycardia effect is induced when the subject is breath-holding with the face wetted.
 Apnea with nostril and facial cooling are triggers of this reflex.

-The diving response in animals, such as the dolphin, varies considerably depending on level of exertion during foraging.
 Children tend to survive longer than adults when deprived of oxygen underwater.
 The exact mechanism for this effect has been debated and may be a result of brain cooling similar to the protective effects seen in people treated with deep hypothermia.

+The diving response in animals, such as the dolphin, varies considerably depending on level of exertion during foraging.